nhope123/wazoo/README.md

 <h2 id='key-features' >Key Featuures</h2>

-- Create a Todo list containing:
+- Fetch a list of Twitch User's data
+- Select a group of User:
+	+ Select all users
+	+ Select online users
-	+ Title
+	+ Select offline users
-	+ Creation date
-	+ List of tasks
-	+ Custom background color
-	+ Custom font color
-- Add Todo list to collection
-- Removing existing Todo list
-- Local persistent storage of Todo list collection
+- Upon selecting an individual User, display User data
+- Link User name to User's online channel

 <h2 id='how-to-use' >How To Use</h2>